Ep76: Azran Osman-Rani – From Zero to a Billion Dollar IPO

 Lessons learned

-1. Be wary of what banks or investment bankers tell you or advise you to do.
-They are receiving their fees and commissions even if your business suffers.
+• Be wary of what banks or investment bankers tell you or advise you to do – They are receiving their fees and commissions even if your business suffers.

-1. The damage of leverage.
-There are really only two financial risks: debt and currency.
-If a business is run without debt, a huge amount of risk is reduced.
+• The damage of leverage – There are really only two financial risks: debt and currency.
+If a business is run without debt, a considerable risk is reduced.
 In business and in life, the damage of leverage can never be understated.
-Obey the principle of trying to remain debt free and the principle of diversification.
+Obey the principle of trying to remain debt-free and the principle of diversification.

-2. Never listen to financial people.
-Investment bankers and analysts and other players in finance usually never run a company.
-They sit on the sidelines doing research and giving advice, without risking anything, without having any “skin in the game”.
+• Never listen to financial people – Investment bankers, analysts, and other finance players usually never run a company.
+They sit on the sidelines doing research and giving advice without risking anything or having any “skin in the game.”
 In fact, they are making money from getting a business owner to follow their advice, which can be quite distracting.

-3. Finance adds no value.
-This is something Andrew tells his finance students.
-Value is created through products and services.
-Value is created on the asset side of the balance sheet, where the assets of the business and the brains and the commitment and determination of the people go into creating better products and services.
+• Finance adds no value – Value is created through products and services.
+Value is created on the asset side of the balance sheet, where the assets of the business, the brains, and the commitment and determination of the people go into creating better products and services.
 The job of a company’s CFO is to use finance as a tool to support management decisions.
-Remember this, a CEO, young or old, who is out there trying to build their business, should avoid being lulled into thinking that financial maneuvers are going to create long-term value.
+Remember this: a CEO, young or old, who is out there trying to build their business should avoid being lulled into thinking that financial maneuvers are going to create long-term value.

 Connect with Azran Osman-Rani